jdhitsolutions/PSGalleryReport/psgallery-downloads-community.md

-﻿# Latest Community Contributions from the PowerShell Gallery by Download
+# Latest Community Contributions from the PowerShell Gallery by Download

 ![PS](images/powershell-emoji.png)

 These are the most popular 250 modules based on total download count for modules published to the [PowerShell Gallery](https://powershellgallery.org).
-These are modules where the author is someone other than Microsoft.
+The report filters out corporate authored modules from Microsoft, Amazon, Dell, Oracle, HP, and VMware.
+DSC modules are also excluded.
+The intent is to highlight contributions from individual members of the PowerShell community.
 The newest modules are listed first.
 Use `Import-Module` to install them or check the online repository for more information.

 ## [SpeculationControl](https://www.powershellgallery.com/Packages/SpeculationControl/1.0.14) | 1.0.14